 ABOUT JEFFREY JENSEN ARNETT, PH.D.

 Jeffrey Jensen Arnett received his Ph.D. from the University of Virginia, and did three years of postdoctoral work at the University of Chicago.
 From 1992-1998 he was Associate Professor in the Department of Human Development and Family Studies at the University of Missouri.
-He has been a Visiting Scholar at Stanford University and the University of Maryland.
+He has been a Visiting Scholar at Stanford University, the University of Maryland, and most recently, Tufts University.

 Dr. Arnett's primary scholarly interest is in "emerging adulthood," the age period from the late teens to the mid-twenties (mainly ages 18-25).
 For over a decade he has conducted research on emerging adults concerning a wide variety of topics, involving several different ethnic groups in the United States.
 He also studied emerging adults in Denmark as a Fulbright Scholar in 2005.
 Other areas of his research are media uses in adolescence, especially music and advertising, and risk behavior in adolescence and emerging adulthood, especially cigarette smoking.
 In the course of his work on cigarette smoking, he has served as an expert witness against the tobacco companies in numerous court cases, including the multi-state case that led to the largest civil settlement in legal history in 1998.